domsinclair/CanineRescueTutorials/docs/primevue.md

 <br>

-## Stage three
+### Stage three

 <br>

-Now we need to complete another configuration step in View Designer.
+Now we need to complete another configuration step in Vue Designer.

 Open the Config panel. and seek out the highlighted section.